sergey-dryabzhinsky/dedupsqlfs/README.md

 The file system initially stored everything in a multiple [SQLite](http://www.sqlite.org/) databases.
  It turned out that in single file database after the database grew beyond 8 GB the write speed would drop from 8-12 MB/s to 2-3 MB/s.
 In multiple files it drops to 6-8 MB/s with other changes applied even after 150 GB.
+ Speed highly is depends on hardware - memory, disks, flesystem for data storage.

+It's used about 3+ years to store large amount of backups of VMs.
+Survived several power outages.

 ### What's new